nikfrank/pgx/README.md

 insert statement (and callback just the SQL string).
 It's used for lazying batch insert.

-available on: insert

-stringSync
----

-    {stringSync: false}

-also used internally, will return the insert string synchronously

-available on: insert
+available on: insert - but don't use it.

 noinsert